 A set of long park stairs is the perfect place to get a serious workout.

-And if you live uptown, you're never too far from a hilly park crisscrossed with an impressive stairway—many have more than 100 steps.
+And if you live uptown, you're never too far from a hilly park crisscrossed with an impressive staircase—many have more than 100 steps.

 So here's an idea: Find the nearest and get ready for a major sweat session.
 A good rule of thumb is to run up and down for 30 to 45 minutes.
-And, yes, you can walk instead.
+(Of course you can walk instead.)

 From south to north, here's where to find the best: